 How about avoiding a loss?

-For less than $1/day, have profitable analysis like this delivered to your inbox every day during market hours
+For less than $1/day, have actionable analysis and a trading plan delivered to your inbox every day during market hours

 Follow Jani on Twitter @crackedmarket